 History of Morton Junior High School

 The emblem for Morton Junior High is a ceramic bean pot with a Large M on it.
 The original industry that founded the Village of Morton was a pottery factory making field tile to drain the swampy lowland for farming.
 The bean pot also became a big item for this factory.
 From this historical fact, the symbol for the "Junior Potters" came into being.
 The pottery factory was dismantled in 1979 and is now the site of our community library.
 Morton Junior High was formed in 1955, part of Elementary District #644.
 The Unit District #709 was formed in 1970.
+Our school colors changed from green and white to match the high school’s cheery and gray on January 1, 2008.
+The Potter mascot was redesigned in the fall of 2016 and “Clay” was born on November 1, 2016.

 Morton Junior High School Song